Ahh, the Million Dollar Question!

 When you look at a 4 prong head, the Prongs grasp the outer edges of the Diamond’s Girdle and gently bend over the top of the crown holding the Diamond down.

 4 Prongs, equally spaced apart from the top down, tends to look like a box. (see picture) They give your Round Diamond a more square look.
-With 4 Prongs, since more of the Diamond is exposed, it lets more light come in and makes your Diamond shine.

 The Prongs on a 4 prong head are generally thicker and heavier than it’s buddy the 6 prong.
 Diamonds set in 4 Prongs will often look bigger and brighter.
 You can see more of the table and crown of the Diamond and it really makes your Diamond pop with bright light!